 That’s it!
 The 10 questions you’ve been wanting to ask are now answered, so you’re even more prepared to be dealing with those very specific scenarios that are bound to come up with your babies and toddlers.
 I always answer questions on “Q&A Wednesday” over on Instagram, so if you have a question please submit it!
 If I don’t get through all the questions, please know that I do read them and they help me come up with topics for future blog posts and podcast episodes.
 You can also submit a request for a topic to be covered on an upcoming podcast here.

 If you loved learning all these nitty gritty details about feeding your babies and toddlers, you’re going to love my courses because they are so in-depth and cover all you need to know!
-They also come with exclusive access to my client-only Facebook group where I answer even more questions live, on a monthly basis, and am available to answer questions as they come up, along with the wonderful parents and team that are already in that group.
+I also have a membership, the Little Eaters Club, that comes with exclusive access to my client-only Facebook group where I answer even more questions live for course grads on a monthly basis, and am available to answer questions as they come up, along with the wonderful parents and team that are already in that group.
+As well as access to resources and guides to make feeding much easier.
 Can’t wait to have you join us – enroll now!